yerlikayaperi/Project-Complexify/README.md

 <br>

-Code for a streamlet page created for users wishing to navigate databases tmqm, tmQmg and tmQmg-L more easily.
+Code for a streamlit page created for users wishing to navigate databases tmqm, tmQmg and tmQmg-L more easily.

 ## 🔥 Usage

 > Provides the metal, molar mass, stoechiometry, number of electrons, charge and ligands of over 60 000 coordination complexes !
 > Also gives over 30 000 ligands' SMILES, stoechiometry, charge, number of atoms and complexes they can be found in !
 > All complexes and ligands are shown in 3D with the help of py3Dmol.

 ## 👩‍💻 Installation